qlik-oss/core-website/docs/services/qix-engine/script_syntax/Script_regular_statements.md

 ## Trace

 The trace statement writes a string to the script log file, when used.
-It is very useful for debugging purposes.
+It is useful for debugging purposes.
 Using $-expansions of variables that are calculated prior to the trace statement, you can customize the message.

 **Syntax**: